assamite/itm_project/docs/source/base_data/ty_curve1.rst

 ``curve1.dat``
 **************

-As ``curve1.dat`` contained only 2000 data points, the first experiments showed that its size was impossible (to our knowledge) to  compress below the size of :command:`bzip2`-file with Huffman coding or similar techniques.
-However, we saw that given our fitted model, there residual's absolute integer values were restricted to a set which was less than :math:`2^8`, this lead to an encoding, where we first encoded the signs of the residuals (:math:`2000` bits), then the integer value (:math:`8 \cdot 2000` bits) and then the decimal parts (:math:`7 \cdot 2000` bits), and simply concatenated these into 4000 bytes.
+As ``curve1.dat`` contained only :math:`2000` data points, the first experiments showed that its size was impossible (to our knowledge) to  compress below the size of :command:`bzip2`-file with Huffman coding or similar techniques.
+However, we saw that given our fitted model, the residual's absolute integer values were restricted to a set which was less than :math:`2^8`, this lead to an encoding, where we first encoded the signs of the residuals (:math:`2000` bits), then the integer value (:math:`8 \cdot 2000` bits) and then the decimal parts (:math:`7 \cdot 2000` bits), and simply concatenated these into :math:`4000` bytes.
 In Figure 1. we can see the data and the fitted curve, and in Figure 2. the residuals with respect to the curve.

 .. figure:: figures/curve1_fit.png